Certificate III in Education Support

 Find out more about recognition: http://www.sydneytafe.edu.au/courses/recognition

-In addition to this there is COMPULSORY workplacement with a minimum of 6 hours per week over the 18 weeks.
+There is COMPULSORY workplacement with a minimum of 6 hours per week over the 18 weeks of the course.
 Students have to find their own placement for the duration of the course.
-In addition to this there is between 10-15 hours independent study from home.

 |Number||Subject name||Nominal hours|